 One study that was done in collaboration with Randolph College honor students was to find the most effective treatment for rain rot (Streptothricosis), a self-resolving, scabby skin ailment that can afflict horses particularly during wet seasons.
 After conducting a series of experiments with various over-the-counter treatment products, researchers found that a mixture of 90% baby oil and 10% tea tree oil is the most effective topical treatment for rain rot.
 This study is being presented at an Equine Science conference in Ashville, North Carolina, in 2019.

-This summer, in collaboration with Randolph College and Tad Coffin, Brook Hill will test the effectiveness of Tad Coffin’s specialized Thera-Tree technology and SmartRide Rx saddles on alleviating back pain in horses.
+In collaboration with Randolph College and Tad Coffin, an Olympic gold medalist, Brook Hill has tested the effectiveness of Tad Coffin’s specialized Thera-Tree technology and SmartRide Rx saddles on alleviating back pain in horses.
 The study will look at the saddles impact on inducing calmness, and how they improve a horse’s cardiovascular health and endurance.
 More information on Tad Coffin’s saddles and their impacts observed in horses to date can be found on his website: Tad Coffin Saddle.

-Brook Hill Farm is a participating member of the United Horse Coalition data base collection.
-In the first study polled they asked what type of organizations were helping horses, methods of record keeping, housing, breeds, and maximum capacity.
+Brook Hill Farm is a participating member of the Equine Welfare Data Collective.
+The first study polled they asked what type of organizations were helping horses, methods of record keeping, housing, breeds, and maximum capacity.
 Based on the results, the rescues are able to hold 51,000 equines.
 The average number of horses that rescues are housing is 43.
 Limiting factors were money and space.
 Relinquished by owner was the most popular way that horses are coming to rescues.
 Stay tuned as this organization continues to work towards collecting more data to help equines.